djagerif/comfort2mqtt/DOCS.md

 ### Option: `MQTT Transport Protocol` (Optional)

-  The MQTT Transport Protocol between the Add-on and MQTT Broker can either be `TCP` or `WebSockets`.
+  The MQTT Transport Protocol between this App and MQTT Broker can either be `TCP` or `WebSockets`.
 The default is `TCP`.

 ### Option: `MQTT Transport Encryption` (Optional)